Adamtaranto/MpGAP/README.md

 #### Note on conda

-:book: Please use conda as last resource
+:book: Please use conda as a last resort

 Instructions to create required conda environment are found in the [installation section](#installation)

-The usage of conda profile will **only** work in linux-64 machine because some of the tools only have its binaries available for this machine, and others had to be put inside the "bin" dir to avoid version compatibility also were compiled for linux-64.
+The usage of conda profile will **only** work in linux-64 machine because some of the tools only have binaries available for this machine, and others had to be put inside the "bin" dir to avoid version compatibility also were compiled for linux-64.
 A few examples are: wtdbg2, ALE (used as auxiliary tool in pilon polish step), spades v3.13 for unicycler, and others.

 Therefore, be aware, `-profile conda` will only work on linux-64 machines.
-Users in orther systems must use it with docker or singularity.
+Users in orther systems must use docker or singularity.

 Finally, the main conda packages in the `environment.yml` file have been "frozen" to specific versions to make env solving faster.
-If you saw that I tool has a new update and would like to see it updated in the pipeline, please flag an issue.
+If you see that a tool has a new update and would like to see it updated in the pipeline, please flag an issue.

-Also, since in quast 5.0.2 the automatic download of its busco databases is broken, if using conda you **must** download the busco dbs for quast to properly run the assembly quality check step.
+Also, since Quast 5.0.2 the automatic download of its BUSCO databases is broken, if using conda you **must** download the BUSCO dbs for Quast to properly run the assembly quality check step.

 > `CONDA_PREFIX` is the base/root directory of your conda installation